aloj22/ListenerSwipeRefreshLayout/README.md

 # ListenerSwipeRefreshLayout
-This library allows you to liten to SwipeRefreshLayout start, cancel and finish event
+This library allows you to listen to SwipeRefreshLayout start, cancel and finish events.

 ## Usage